GiodannoLimin/housing-price-ml/README.md

-# California Housing Price Analysis and Prediction Dashboard
+# California Housing Price Prediction Dashboard

-An interactive machine learning dashboard built with Python, Scikit-Learn, and Streamlit to analyze and predict housing prices using the California Housing dataset.
+An interactive machine learning dashboard built with Python, Scikit-learn, and Streamlit to analyze and predict housing values using the California Housing benchmark dataset.

-This project combines exploratory data analysis (EDA), regression modeling, model diagnostics, and mathematical explanations in an interactive web application.
+This project combines exploratory data analysis (EDA), regression modeling, model diagnostics, model interpretation, and mathematical explanations in an interactive web application.

 --------------------------------------------------

 PROJECT OVERVIEW

-The goal of this project is to explore the relationship between socioeconomic and geographic variables and housing prices and build predictive models to estimate housing values.
+The goal of this project is to examine how socioeconomic and geographic variables relate to housing values and to build predictive models for regression analysis.

 The dashboard allows users to:

 - Explore the dataset
 - Visualize feature relationships
-- Train multiple machine learning models
+- Compare multiple regression models
-- Compare model performance
 - Inspect model diagnostics
+- Interpret model outputs
-- Export predictions
+- Generate and export predictions

 --------------------------------------------------